SoftVarE-Group/BroT/README.md

 the feature models they were compiled to.
 These are in german like the original specifications, but our DSL also supports english keywords.

-The `Development` Workspace contains the implementation of the at-most-k encodings, domain-specific language (DSL), and compiler to feature models.
+The `Development` workspace contains the implementation of the at-most-k encodings, domain-specific language (DSL), and compiler to feature models.
 The encodings implementation can be found in the project `AtMostSATEncodings`.
 Our DSL and compiler are in the project `tubs.cs.studienrichtung`, which is an Eclipse plugin project.